Aviation Weather Data

 Vertical Obscuration

-The vertical obscuration group (VVhshshs) is used to forecast, in hundreds of feet AGL, the vertical visibility (VV) into a surface-based total obscuration.
+The vertical obscuration group is used to forecast, in hundreds of feet AGL, the vertical visibility (VV) into a surface-based total obscuration.
 VVhshshs is this ceiling at the height indicated in the forecast.
 TAFs do not include forecasts of partial obscurations (i.e., FEW000, SCT000, or BKN000).

 Cloud Type